Frequently Asked Questions

 Attaching your lid, one “loop” at a time is easiest.
 Simply slide one of the lid “loops” onto the jar “hook”.
 “Pinch” the unattached, second “loop”, and slide it onto the remaining jar hook.

 Your Pickl-It lid is detachable!
-If you’re washing your Pickl-It container in the dishwasher, please detach the Pickl-It lid, as well as, the two-part wire-bail system, using these FAQ instructions
+Please detach the Pickl-It lid, as well as, the two-part wire-bail system, using these FAQ instructions before placing in dishwasher.

 Detailed Instructions are Located in the FAQ section